Our Advisory Board includes:

 Rep. Cardenas is a native Arizonan born and raised in Phoenix and an Iraq War Army Veteran who currently serves as Sergeant in the Army Reserves.

 A Utah native, Rebecca Chavez-Houck holds a B.A. in Journalism and Mass Communication and a Master of Public Administration (MPA), both from the University of Utah.
-She has represented Salt Lake City’s District 24 in the Utah House of Representatives since 2008 and focuses on public policy related to health and human services as well as voter engagement and access.
-She currently serves as House Democratic Whip.
+She represented Salt Lake City’s District 24 (Downtown, Capitol Hill, Guadalupe & the Avenues neighborhoods) in the Utah House of Representatives from 2008-18, focusing primarily on public policy related to health and human services as well as voter engagement and access.
+Her leadership appointments included: House Minority Whip (2014-16) and House Minority Assistant Whip (2012-14).

 Rebecca’s passion for social justice advocacy and desire to develop progressive public policy was forged in the multicultural community of Bingham Canyon, where her parents met.
 Rebecca’s compassion for the less fortunate, pride in cultural diversity, commitment to the environment, and support for our public education system was undoubtedly shaped by her parents’ influence.

 Rebecca served as a public affairs staffer for a number of local Utah nonprofits from 1985 to 2007 and cultivated a parallel “career” as a volunteer for nonprofits ranging from Envision Utah to the ACLU to Planned Parenthood Association of Utah.
-She has taught volunteer engagement classes as adjunct faculty for the U of U’s MPA program.
+She teaches nonprofit administration courses as adjunct faculty in the University of Utah Master of Public Administration program.

 Rebecca and her husband, Martin Houck, live in Salt Lake City’s Avenues area and have two children, Erica and Michael.